 Central Washington University ITAM Program Advisor | 509.963.2611

 Culinary Arts | edcc.edu/clart

 Program of Study Outcomes Edmonds College’s four General Education Outcomes (Communicate, Act Responsibly, Reason, and Explore) are promoted throughout the college’s programs.
 Instructional programs of 45 credits or more foster learning in all four General Education Outcomes.

 Student achievement is assessed in the general and program specific outcomes via the courses and course objectives that align with those outcomes.
 More information about program outcomes and course objectives can be found on the Using Program Requirement Sheets page.

-Credit/Grade Requirements A minimum of 30 credits or one-third of the required college-level (100-level or above) credits, whichever is less, must be earned at Edmonds CC.
+Credit/Grade Requirements A minimum of 30 credits or one-third of the required college level (100-level or above) credits, whichever is less, must be earned at Edmonds College.
 Students are required to maintain a minimum cumulative grade point average of 2.0 in all college level courses.

 Students Are Advised To:

 - Plan your schedule several quarters in advance in order to accommodate courses that are offered only once or twice a year;

 - Review the college catalog for required course prerequisites and include these in schedule planning;